 About the Momo Challenge

-Once someone gets in contact with them, the shadowy controller sends, victims instructions for the next challenge to be performed.
+Once someone gets in contact with them, the shadowy controller sends victims instructions for the next challenge to be performed.
 Victims are either lured with the promise of meeting the Mother Bird or they are informed that they have been cursed through the messaging app.
 Children are told that their parents are going to be harmed if they tell anyone about meeting and knowing Momo.

 The challenges are initially simple and easy, but gradually they take a darker turn and the controller starts threatening victims if they refuse to follow the orders.
-One of the most recognised threats include the victim and their family being killed in their sleep.
+One of the most recognised threats includes the victim and their family being killed in their sleep.